hackingmaterials/rocketsled/docs/_sources/guide.rst.txt

 .. code-block:: python

-    # A module containing the get_z function
+    # the function object itself
+    get_z=my_get_z_function_object

+    # Equivalently, as a string
     get_z='my_package.my_module.my_fun'

     # Alternatively...
     get_z='/path/to/folder/containing/my_package.my_module.my_fun'

-Here's an example of the form get_z should take as a function
+Here's an example of the form get_z should take as a function.
+It takes in a vector x and returns a vector z.
+The z vector can be any length.

 .. code-block:: python